SaishNaik/NotesForEveryOne/languages/Golang/Dependency Manager/dep.md

 Dep init creates 3 files : `Gopkg.toml` `Gopkg.lock` and `vendor`.
 When you do `dep init`, dep finds out all your dependencies(using import paths) and gets all the dependencies of the highest compatible version.

+## dep ensure

+Please make sure that my project is in sync: that Gopkg.lock satisfies all the imports in my project, and all the rules in Gopkg.toml, and that vendor/ contains exactly what Gopkg.lock says it should."

 ## Transitive Dependencies

 These are dependencies which are not a dependency of the actual project but the dependency of a dependency you have added.